mele000/programming-guides-and-tools/MySQL_cheat_sheet.md

 WHERE field IS NULL - as NULL cannot be equal to anything, including itself (ie: NULL = NULL is always false).

+## POINTS
+It will reject any INSERT or UPDATE operation that attempts to create a foreign key value in a child table if there is no a matching candidate key value in the parent table.